 A quorum must be present in order for business to be conducted at the Meeting.
-A quorum consists of a majority of the shares of common stock outstanding on our record date.
+A quorum consists of the holders of a majority of the shares of common stock outstanding on our record date.
 Shares represented at the Meeting or by proxy will be counted in determining whether a quorum exists.
 If you abstain or withhold your vote, your shares will be treated as present and entitled to vote in determining the presence of a quorum.
-Broker non-votes will be counted as present at the Meeting for quorum purposes, but not cast or entitled to vote.
+Broker non-votes will be counted as present at the Meeting for quorum purposes.
 The Company's Inspector of Elections will tabulate the votes and determine whether a quorum is present.